opencast/pyCA/readme.rst

 PyCA – Matterhorn Capture Agent
 ===============================

-**PyCA** is a fully functional Opencast Matterhorn [MH]_ Capture Agent written in about 300 lines Python code.
-It is free software licenced under the terms of both the FreeBSD license and the LGPL.
-The target systems are primarily small devices like the Raspberry Pi [RPi]_ although it can, of course, also run on a normal PC without a problem.
+**PyCA** is a fully functional Opencast Matterhorn [MH]_ capture agent written in Python.
+It is free software licenced under the terms of the GNU Lesser General Public License [LGPL]_.

+The goals of pyCA are to be…

+ - flexible for any kind of capture device
+ - simplistic and minimalistic in code and functionality
+ - unrestrictive in terms of choosing capture software

+PyCA can be run on almost any kind of devices: A regular PC equipped with capture cards, a server to capture network streams, small boards or embedded devices like Raspberry Pi [RPi]_, Beagleboard, Cubieboard, …

 Backup Mode
 ***********